Shaderd00d/ShiVawesomium/README.md

 ## Description ##
 This is a plugin framework to integrate the Awesomium SDK (http://www.awesomium.com/) into the Shiva 3D game engine.
 Using this plugin, it's possible to display web content on Shiva pixelmaps.
 These pixelmaps can be used on scene objects and HUD Components.
 In its current state, this project contains basic mouse and keyboard input for HUD components.
+Check out this basic setup video: https://www.youtube.com/watch?v=VjWanFeeq1k

 ## Versions ##
 * Awesomium 1.7.5.1